bonitasoft/bonita-doc/md/upgrade-from-community-to-a-subscription-edition.md

-# Upgrade from Community to Subscription edition
+# Community to Subscription upgrade

 Upgrading means moving from a Bonita BPM Community edition environment to any Bonita BPM Subscription edition environment.